rakia drink

 https://rozbul.com/

 Before distillation, the grapes are passed through a pressing machine to separate the grape juice for distillation.
-The remaining material is separate, washed, and can be used for the grappa (marc/djibri) style of rakia.
+The remaining material is separate and washed and can be used for the grappa (marc/djibri) style of rakia.

-There is also the third option of making rakia by mixing the remains of the grape material (marc) and juice.
+The third option is to make rakia by mixing the remains of the grape material (marc) and juice.

 Rakia Distillation

-Distillation is an ancient technology for separating liquid mixtures into their components by applying heat and taking advantage of the differences in their boiling points.
-It is performed to concentrate ethanol, and desirable aroma compounds as the goal are to obtain the best balance between the congeners present.
+The distillation process is an ancient technology for separating liquid mixtures into their components by applying heat and taking advantage of the differences in their boiling points.
+It is performed to concentrate ethanol and desirable aroma compounds, as the goal is to obtain the best balance between the congeners present.

 The last objective is even more important for the fruit spirits; We must recognize the raw material from which the spirit was obtained.

-The chemical composition of the mash or the juice consists of many compounds.
-Still, the primary ones are ethanol, water, and many other congeners with a very large boiling point difference (e.g., acetaldehyde 20.8°C and benzaldehyde 179°C) responsible for the authenticity and flavor of the spirit.
+The chemical composition of the mash or juice consists of many compounds.
+Still, the primary ones are ethanol, water, and many other congeners with a very large boiling point difference (e.g., acetaldehyde 20.8°C and benzaldehyde 179°C), which are responsible for the authenticity and flavour of the spirit.

 Not all the congeners have pleasant aromas, and some need to be removed during the distillation process not to affect the final product’s intended quality.

-Using different distillation equipment is an important decision that needs to be made, as each type of still may influence the spirit final flavor profile.
+Using different distillation equipment is an important decision that needs to be made, as each type may still influence the spirit’s final flavour profile.

-Two types of stills are used in the wine/fruit spirits distillation: Charentais alembic pot still and batch distillation columns.
+Two types of stills are used in distilling wine/fruit spirits: Charentais alembic pot still and batch distillation columns.

-Batch distillation is usually a two-stage distillation, especially if one is still using alembic.
+Batch distillation is usually a two-stage, mainly if one still uses alembic.

 1. The first stage entails taking wine and distilling it until the alcohol strength is 28-30% alcohol per volume.

 This is known as low wine.
-Low wine can be stored for a long period of time, as it is protected against microbial spoilage.
+Low wine can be stored for an extended period, as it is protected against microbial spoilage.

 2. The second stage is distilling the low wine and collecting it in three fractions.